cbassa/strf/README.md

 Alternatively, with I/Q recordings from GQRX and SatDump, the `-P` option can be used to automatically extract the timestamp, format, frequency and samplerate from the filename:

     ./rffft -P -i gqrx_YYYYMMDD_HHMMSS_97400000_2000000_fc.raw

+Reading WAV files:

+It is also possible to read WAV files.
+This is compatible with any WAV file, 16 bit int or 32 bit float for example as well as RF64 (WAV64) files.

+    ./rffft -i recording.wav -f 97400000 -s 48000 -F wav -T "YYYY-MM-DDTHH:MM:SS"

 The output spectrograms can be viewed and analysed using `rfplot`.